hansonrobotics/HEAD/README.md

 **[robots_config](https://github.com/hansonrobotics/robots_config)**
 must be loaded prior to running this node.
-To achieve this, the node is either run by one of the launch files in **robots_config** or with a sequence of commands like this:
+To achieve this, the node is either run by one of the launch files in **robots_config** or with a sequence of commands such as this:

 ```
 export ROS_NAMESPACE=/han
 rosparam load /path_to/robots_config/han/config.yaml
 rosrun pau2motors pau2motors_node.py
 rosrun topic_tools mux /han/neck_pau cmd_neck_pau /blender_api/get_pau mux:=neck_pau_mux
+rosservice call neck_pau_mux/select /blender_api/get_pau
 ```
+The mux that is started ans switched on in the last two lines serves to attach the output of the Eva blender model to the topics that the pau2motors listens to.
+The head_pau should also be attached.

 **pau2motors** node is sensitive to the ROS_NAMESPACE environment variable and will print an error if it doesn't find suitable ROS